bmealhouse/vscode-shifty/README.md

 <!-- - [Features](#features) -->

-## Prerequisites
+## Codeface installation

-shifty depends on [codeface](https://github.com/chrissimpkins/codeface) typefaces.
-The easiest way to get started is to use our install script, however, you can also download the `.zip` or `.tar.xz` directly from [codeface](https://github.com/chrissimpkins/codeface) and install the fonts on your system manually.
+Shifty depends on [Codeface](https://github.com/chrissimpkins/codeface) typefaces.
+The easiest way to get started is to use our install script, however, you can also download the `.zip` or `.tar.xz` directly from Codeface and install the fonts on your system manually.

-> After installing fonts, **restart VS Code** for them to take affect
+> After installing Codeface font families, **restart VS Code** to have them take affect

 ### Mac, Linux